-- 1.4.6 The spatial strategy for Dartmoor National Park is as follows (settlement locations are shown in Map 1.1): - 8 Local Centres, the largest and most sustainable settlements in the National Park which are well served to meet the development needs of the settlement and surrounding parishes.
+- 8 Local Centres, the largest and most sustainable settlements in the National Park which are well served to meet the development needs of the settlement and surrounding parishes.
 These settlements are defined by settlement boundaries.
 Sites are allocated to meet local housing and employment needs, or enable redevelopment opportunities. - 16 Rural Settlements, the National Park's larger villages which have relatively good access to services and are better placed to meet the development needs of the settlement and the surrounding parish.
-These settlements have settlement boundaries, but no allocated development sites. - 18 Villages and Hamlets, the National Park's smallest, most sensitive and isolated settlements, but which still have smallscale housing and business needs which need to be supported.
-These settlements have no settlement boundaries and more limited development opportunities. - Outside classified settlements, 'the open countryside', opportunities are strictly limited to development and activities which need to take place in the open countryside.
+These settlements have settlement boundaries, but no allocated development sites. - 18 Villages and Hamlets, the National Park's smallest, most sensitive and isolated settlements, but which still have small-scale housing and business needs which need to be supported.
+These settlements have no settlement boundaries and more limited development opportunities.

+Outside classified settlements, 'the open countryside', opportunities are strictly limited to development and activities which need to take place in the open countryside.
 This includes farming and forestry, development needed for the conservation of historic buildings and farm diversification.

-Strategic Policy 1.4 (2) Spatial Strategy
+Strategic Policy 1.4(2) Spatial Strategy